 But guess what?
-There are safe, natural and proven ways to treat thrush.
+There are safe, natural and proven ways to help treat thrush.
 By strengthening the immune system, embracing fermented foods and using beneficial essential oils, you can not only treat oral thrush, but also help prevent it.

 What Is Oral Thrush?

 An overgrowth of the yeast Candida albicans in the lining of the mouth causes thrush.
-It is perfectly normal for candida to live in the mouth and, in normal amounts, it remains harmless.
+It is perfectly normal for candida to live in the mouth, and in normal amounts, it remains harmless.
 However, when it accumulates, it can spread to the roof of the mouth, gums, tonsils and back of the throat — creating symptoms such as creamy white lesions, redness and even bleeding.

 Oral thrush is communicable, meaning it can be passed from one person to another.
-Pregnant women can pass thrush to their newborn babies during birth; children can get it from sharing toys with other children; and adults can pass it back and forth through the saliva.
+Pregnant women can pass thrush to their newborn babies during birth, children can get it from sharing toys with other children, and adults can pass it back and forth through the saliva.

 When healthy adults and children are diagnosed with oral thrush, an antifungal medication is commonly prescribed or recommend.
-Antifungal medications may cause liver damage and affect estrogen levels; they may also cause allergic reactions and drug interactions.
+Antifungal medications do have some unwanted side effects, however, such as the potential to cause liver damage and affect estrogen levels.
+They may also cause allergic reactions and drug interactions.

 If the candida fungus is resistant to the medication — which is common in adults with weakened immune systems and a prime example of our modern problem of antibiotic resistance — the drug called amphotericin B may be prescribed.
-(2)

 Amphotericin B is an antifungal medication that is added to an intravenous fluid that drips through a needle or catheter in the vein for two to six hours once a day.
 It can cause serious side effects, including fever, fast breathing, blurred vision, fainting, vomiting and changes in heartbeat.

-Instead of relying on immune-weakening antibiotics that are so commonly prescribed in today’s health care system, use all-natural and powerful essential oils, like oil of oregano, that has antibiotic and antifungal properties.
+Instead of relying on antibiotics, use all-natural and powerful essential oils, like oil of oregano, that have antibiotic and antifungal properties.
 It is also important to restore the body’s pH balance and boost the presence of good bacteria with probiotics and fermented foods.

 - Creamy white lesions in the mouth — they can be on the tongue, roof of the mouth or on the inner cheeks.
 These lesions may be painful or even start to bleed when agitated by the teeth, food or a toothbrush.